Orange-418/netcat-static/README.md

 # netcat-static

-All files, besides compiled binary, are pulled from official Kali Repositories
+All files, besides compiled binary, are pulled from official Kali/Debian Repositories

 Statically compiled standalone netcat binary for x64 Linux.
 To end up with this binary, the compile instructions are as follows*:
 *using latest default kali image